romi/romi-robots-docs/docs/Scanner/user_guide/hardware.md

 ## Hardware configuration files

-To gather configuration information of the hardware during an acquisition with the plant imager we use `toml` files.
+To gather configuration information on the hardware during an acquisition with the plant imager we use `toml` files.

 For example, saving the following lines in a `config.toml`:
 ```toml